 My lab has over 100 alumni.
 My PhD students and postdocs are faculty at top schools (Berkeley, CMU, Michigan, Technion, USC, …), industry (Boston Dynamics, Facebook, Google, iRobot, Waymo, …), and have started companies like Zordi.
 Together we have developed software frameworks such as OpenRAVE and DART.

 I am a first wave founder of Berkshire Grey, which focuses on material handling, where I spent 2014-2017.
 Berkshire Grey is currently trading publicly on the New York Stock Exchange as $BGRY.
 After moving to Seattle, I started Amazon’s Robotics AI Organization in 2018, focusing on inventing and deploying Robotics and AI in Fulfillment.
-At Amazon, I lead a team of ~400 people spread across the world.
+At Amazon, I led a team of ~400 people spread across the world.
+You are receiving packages at home today that have been transported and manipulated by my robots.
+I then joined Cruise in November 2022 as a Distinguished Engineer, focusing on motion planning and control, and on scaling and deployment of self-driving cars worldwide!

 I have been live on the BBC, on the cover of National Geographic, and have an IMDB page, but my robot HERB is way more famous and we’ve starred together in numerous shows including Going Deep with David Rees.
 I am deeply committed to STEM, and always excited to talk about robots to a broad audience.